Promo & Sneak Peeks at Episode 211 – Judge, Jury, Executioner

 Lori

-Lori Grimes Love Triangle Her relationship with Rick was rocky before the introduction of walking corpses.
+Her relationship with Rick was rocky before the introduction of walking corpses.
 Can you imagine that in your wedding vows?
 ‘Till death do we part, in sickness, health, and ravenous walkers.’
 Married with zombies is a bit of an understatement.
 I believe she wanted Rick to be more assertive.
 To “yell at me when he’s mad,” and not take her crap all the time.
 Hell, she gave him permission to yell at her after the morning after pill fiasco.
 How twisted is that?

 That is one of the reasons why I think she was drawn to Shane after the apocalypse.
-Yeah he lied to her about Rick’s death, though in his defense, that hospital was a hell-mouth.
+Yeah, he lied to her about Rick’s death, though in his defense, that hospital was a hell-mouth.
 But I think she was too quick to believe him.
 Again, the introduction of zombies kind of forces one to deviate from ‘normal behaviors,’ but I believe it does that for the already weak.
 I think Lori was looking for a way out of that relationship when Shane offered her salvation.

 There’s no doubt that Shane and Rick are two different men; Shane is the aggressive, ‘inherent’ alpha male that reacts; Rick is the passive, unlikely alpha male that thinks.
 They each have desirable qualities, but as a woman, I think Lori most identifies with Shane as her close to perfect mate.
 I think she loved him.
 But when Rick turned up alive, it through everything into question.
 Does she love Rick because she cares deeply for him?
 Or because she’s married to him?